biocatiit/website/content/pages/about_support.rst

 The Biochemistry Lab is a well-equipped facility for sample preparation work.
 We have all of the equipment needed for the on-site purification of proteins.
-We ask that any special requirements be discussed with the Scientific Contact well in advance of the experiment to determine feasibility and time requirements.
+We ask that any special requirements be discussed with your Scientific Contact well in advance of the experiment to determine feasibility and time requirements.
 As a User, you have a safety obligation to label any tubes or containers that you use or generate with a descriptive, but brief, label of the contents of